my journey

-I am a dedicated researcher and 5th-year medical student with a deep fascination for the evolutionary dynamics of proteins and their genomic impact.
+I am a dedicated researcher with a deep fascination for the molecular/evolutionary dynamics of proteins and their impact.
 Specifically, understanding the structure and function of proteins, their evolution, and also their role in human diseases.
 I am open to new technological developments and addressing emerging medical challenges.
-I bring a creative and medical perspectives to projects, introducing new ideas and providing help to research interns on computational methods and genomic tools.
+I bring a creative and medical perspectives to research projects, introducing new ideas and providing help to research interns on computational methods and genomic tools.

-Beyond my academic pursuits, I am actively engaged in advocacy work, focusing on mostly planetary health, the climate crisis, and open science.
+Beyond my academic pursuits, I am actively engaged in advocacy work, focusing on mostly planetary health, and open science.
 During the COVID-19 pandemic, I actively participated in translation projects to share crucial information.
 In my perspective, public health significantly benefits from open societies.

 2022 Aug - current